jimangel/jimangel.io/content/posts/2022-09-12-automated-ubuntu-22-04-usb-install.md

 > <sup>1</sup> (not pictured) autoinstall leverages `subiquity` to act as the provisioning controller; watching for events.
 The bulk of `subiquity` is interfacing with `curtin`, a "smart installer" that handles the important tasks such as creating disks, connecting to networks, etc.
 >
-> <sup>2</sup> (not pictured) <mark>curtin selects the best suitable disk to format as the main install _target_ for the OS.</mark> It defaults to largest non-cidata / non-livecd disk.
+> <sup>2</sup> (not pictured) <mark>curtin selects the best suitable disk to format as the main install _target_ for the OS.</mark> It defaults to the largest non-cidata / non-live disk.
 If this is too spooky, you may specify exact partitions or volumes in the user-data file.

-{{< notice tip >}}
-Notice after the "autoinstall:" key in user-data, all of the sub-values are indented as childern of autoinstall.
-While this is a cloud-init configuration, there is a top-level configuration for the live-server and an indented, limited, cloud-init configuration for the target host used by autoinstall.
-{{< /notice >}}

 ### Bare metal vs. Raspberry Pi

 My homelab consists of Intel NUCs and Raspberry Pis.
-I was hoping to share the same process for both installs but realized I needed to approach them slightly different.
-This is because Raspberry Pi's are traditionally ran off of a USB that already has an OS image installed.
+I was hoping to share the same process for both installs, but I quickly realized I'll need to approach them slightly differently.
+This is because Raspberry Pi's are traditionally run off of a USB that already has an OS image installed.

-The two step process solution for bare metal is (pictured below):
+The two-step process solution (pictured below) for bare metal is:
 - Boot a temporary OS to memory
 - Remotely provision the target host disk (via cloud-init [#1])
   - The remote provisioning includes generating a new `cloud-init` for the future host disk's first boot (via `cloud-init` [#2]).

-> Notice there's multiple "first boots" and layers to our automated install.
-Understand that `cloud-init` runs once on the live-server (finding the `autoinstall` values) and again on the `target harddrive` first boot.

 ![diagram depicting cloud-init as a cloud and the boot process from live-server to target hard drive as colored shapes and arrows](/img/overview-components.jpg)

 {{< notice info >}}
-Pay attention to the underlined components, they are important topics covered in the solution deep-dive.
-If you're feeling lost, jump to the [solution deep-dive](#solution-deep-dive) for additional context and then come back here.
+Pay attention to the underlined components, they are important topics covered in later sections.
 {{< /notice >}}

-However, since the Pi installation is directly on disk, we need to copy the bootable disk image to USB and then modify some of the startup scripts.
-As a result, the USB (pictured as a hard drive) plugs in and is the primary boot device for the Pi _forever_.
+However, since the Pi installation is directly on disk, we need to copy _everything_ on the OS image to the bootable USB and then modify the `cloud-init` startup configuration.
+As a result, the USB (pictured as a hard drive) plugs in and _is_ the primary boot device for the Pi _forever_.

 ![diagram of booting a hard drive with cloud init, depicted as a cloud, being the only config](/img/pi-chart.jpg)

-The key takeaway is, the bare metal solution configures a "meta" `cloud-init` to launch autoinstall (which then generates a second `cloud-init` config for the host) and the method for a Raspberry Pi is using traditional, stand-alone, `cloud-init` without autoinstall because we're editing the primary `cloud-init` boot device.
+The key takeaway is, that the bare metal solution configures a "meta" `cloud-init` to launch autoinstall (which then generates a second `cloud-init` config for the host) and the method for a Raspberry Pi is using traditional, stand-alone, `cloud-init` without autoinstall because we're editing the primary `cloud-init` boot device.

-If you're interested in this alternative approach, only using cloud-init (no autoinstall) by directly imaging a disk, I created a post on how to [automate Rasperry Pi 4 installs of Ubuntu 22.04](/posts/autoinstall-ubuntu-22-on-raspberry-pi-4/).
+If you're interested in this alternative approach, only using cloud-init (without autoinstall) by directly imaging a disk, I created a post on how to [automate Raspberry Pi 4 installs of Ubuntu 22.04](/posts/autoinstall-ubuntu-22-on-raspberry-pi-4/).

-### Power-state trickery

-Since I want to provision servers with no screen or keyboard, I needed to know when to remove the USB.
-Otherwise, each reboot would relaunch the live OS - causing a continuous install loop.

-The solution I came up with is adding in "power off" events at key times.

-The first power off is in the user-data's late commands to be executed by the live-server.
-This gives me indication it's time to remove the USBs because cloud-init/autoinstall has completed the initial provisioning.

-The second one is after the target host performs the first boot (set by autoinstall's generated config).
-Letting me know that it boot successfully and ran my first boot instructions.

 > ### What is Ubuntu's autoinstall?
 >
-> autoinstall lets you answer all those configuration questions ahead of time with an autoinstall config and lets the installation process run without any interaction.
+> Autoinstall "lets you answer all those configuration questions ahead of time with an autoinstall config and lets the installation process run without any interaction." ([source / docs](https://ubuntu.com/server/docs/install/autoinstall))
 >
+> Autoinstall is only available in Ubuntu 20.04 or later.
+>
+> Autoinstall uses a `cloud-init`_-like_ configuration but does not have all the modules of `cloud-init`.
+When in doubt, check autoinstall's [reference docs](https://ubuntu.com/server/docs/install/autoinstall-reference) for the exact supported keys / values. **If it's not in the docs, it most likely won't work.**
+>
-> The live-server will use autoinstall directives to seed answers to configuration prompts during system install to allow for a “touchless” or non-interactive Ubuntu system install. ([source](https://cloudinit.readthedocs.io/en/latest/topics/modules.html#ubuntu-autoinstall))
+> The live-server uses autoinstall directives to seed answers to configuration prompts during system installation to allow for a “touchless” or non-interactive Ubuntu system install. ([source](https://cloudinit.readthedocs.io/en/latest/topics/modules.html#ubuntu-autoinstall))

-{{< notice warning >}}
-The most important thing to understand, above everything else:

-autoinstall has a configuration _similar to_ cloud-init but they are not the same.

-They both are technically cloud-init files, starting with `#cloud-config`, but the key difference is, cloud-init configurations don't have `autoinstall:` as the first argument.
+They both are technically cloud-init files, starting with `#cloud-config`, but the key difference is, that the cloud-init configuration doesn't contain `autoinstall:`.

 ```shell
 #cloud-config